atmqca/Huawei-Matebook-13-Linux/README.md

 You can reach the tested distros below.

-[Reportedly](https://github.com/nekr0z/linux-on-huawei-matebook-13-2019/issues/21), it also holds true for at least one 2020 Huawei Matebook 13 (AMD Ryzen 5 3500) running Elementary OS.

 If you like this page and want it to get even better and more useful, feel free to contribute issues and pull requests, or just [buy me a coffee](https://www.buymeacoffee.com/nekr0z).